 - 1. Approval of the subject request would be consistent with the specific purpose and intent of KCC 20.36.010. - 2.
 Approval of the subject request would be consistent with policy E-101 of the King County Comprehensive Plan. - 3.
 Of the points recommended, the subject request meets the mandatory criteria of KCC 20.36.100 as indicated:

 Open space resources

 Aquifer protection area 5

 Buffer to public or current use classified land 3

-Forest stewardship land 5
+Forest stewardship land

+Rural open space 5

 Watershed protection area 5

-Bonus category Contiguous parcels under separate ownership 4

-TOTAL 22 points
+TOTAL 18 points